LBNL-UCB-STI/beam/docs/inputs.rst

 * snapLocationAndRemoveInvalidInputs: If it's true Beam validate the scenario, snap activity locations to the nearest link, remove wrong locations.
 * outputs.baseOutputDirectory: The outputDirectory is the base directory where outputs will be written.
 The beam.agentsim.simulationName param will be used as the name of a sub-directory beneath the baseOutputDirectory for simulation results.
 * outputs.addTimestampToOutputDirectory: if true a timestamp will be added to the output directory, e.g. "beamville_2017-12-18_16-48-57"
+* logger.keepConsoleAppenderOn: if false then beam doesn't log

 Scenario parameters
 ^^^^^^^^^^^^^^^^^^^